csjcode/redux-middleware/README.md

 * edit action/index.js
 * add default user list

 51 - Rendering a List of Users 7:32

+* new component - user_list.js
+* edit user_list - this will be a redux container, import connect
+* renderUser helper method, map over it in render
+* import action creators and wire up as props
+* in UserList import * as actions & use componentWillMount

 52 - CSS Cleanup 4:20